LebJe/ArArchiveKit/README.md

 ## Other Platforms

 ArArchiveKit doesn't depend on any library, `Foundation`, or `Darwin`/`Glibc` - only the Swift standard library.
 It should compile on any platform where the standard library compiles.

+### Windows

+ArArchiveKit is currently being built on windows, but not tested, as the [Swift Package Manager Resources](https://github.com/apple/swift-evolution/blob/main/proposals/0271-package-manager-resources.md) doesn't seem to work (or isn't available) on Windows.

 ## Contributing